jakewalsh90/Terraform-Azure/vWAN-DemoLab/README.md

 # Azure vWAN DemoLab

 ## Overview
-This is work in progress to demo Azure vWAN 06/09/2021
+This is work in progress to provide a Terraform based demonstration of Azure vWAN!
+10/06/2022